ringcentral/engage-voice-api-docs/docs/workforce/call-streaming/getting-started.md

 You will get a WSS address "Server URI" which will be used later as `{streamingUrl}` and a HTTPS address "Client URI" which we can configure now.

-- Go to Engage Voice Admin
+- Go to RingCX Admin
 - Go to Agent tools -> Script designer
 - Create a new group to include your Queue/Campaign
 - Go to Script Studio -> drag a `Page` component to the middle -> connect Start - Page - End